How to Adopt a Baby in Montana

-Step 5: Pre-placement contact and getting to know the potential birth mother.
+Step 5: Start pre-placement contact and get to know the potential birth mother.

 Before placement occurs, you’ll have a chance to get to know the potential birth mother through conference calls, email exchange or even an in-person visit.
 This all depends on the level of openness set by the potential birth mother in her adoption plan.
 While this may seem intimidating at first, there are clear benefits to open and semi-open adoption for everyone involved.
 An adoption specialist from American Adoptions will be there to facilitate communication and offer guidance.

-Step 6: Placement, post-placement, and the journey ahead.
+Step 6: Complete placement and post-placement, prepare and the journey ahead.